 \subsection{Wireless Video Delivery (DeepWiVe)}

-The application of JSCC to video streaming and delivery is expected to have a significant impact given that the video traffic constitutes a large portion of all network traffic.
-A DeepJSCC approach to wireless video delivery is studied in \cite{tung2022deepwive}.
+The application of JSCC to video streaming and delivery is expected to have a significant impact given that video traffic constitutes a large portion of all network traffic.
+The first DeepJSCC approach for wireless video delivery is studied in \cite{tung2022deepwive}.
 The proposed DeepWiVe architecture faces unique challenges that do not appear in image transmission.
-In video coding, it is important to exploit the temporal correlation within the frames to reduce the compression rate.
+In video coding, it is important to exploit the temporal correlations within the frames to reduce the compression rate.
 In DeepWiVe, however, residual errors can only be estimated at the transmitter due to the random nature of the reconstructed frames at the receiver.
 Another challenge is bandwidth allocation among frames.
-In \cite{tung2022deepwive}, this problem is resolved by employing reinforcement learning to sequentially allocate the available channel bandwidth among frames according to their content, e.g., more bandwidth is allocated to those frames with more movement.
+In \cite{tung2022deepwive}, this problem is resolved by employing reinforcement learning to sequentially allocate the available channel bandwidth among frames according to their content, e.g., more bandwidth is allocated to those frames with more temporal variations.
 The authors show that the proposed DeepWiVe scheme can outperform state-of-the-art H.265 video compression codec followed by LDPC channel codes in terms of MS-SSIM.
-DeepWiVe provides not only better end-to-end performance and robustness to channel variations, but also requires significantly lower computational complexity compared to video compression codecs.
-These aspects make it particularly appealing for virtual and augmented reality applications, video delivery from drones, or video sharing among autonomous vehicles, which require high-quality, low-latency and flexible video delivery.
+DeepWiVe provides not only better end-to-end perceptual performance and robustness to channel variations, but also requires significantly lower computational complexity compared to common video compression codecs.
+These aspects make it particularly appealing for virtual and augmented reality applications, video delivery from drones, or video sharing among autonomous vehicles, which require high-quality, low-latency and flexible delivery.